ska-telescope/ska-data-lifecycle/docs/src/example/index.md

 ## ska-dlm REST API

 Interaction with the DLM is also possible via the REST API.
 The source code below is a typical example.
-The comments preceding each REST call are the python method alternatives.
+The second code block shows the python method alternatives.

 ```python
 from requests import Session